Android 3DS SDK

 fun getSDKTransactionID(): String?

-A unique identifier generated by the SDK during installation, i.e. during the first initialisation of the SDK.
+A unique identifier generated by the SDK during the first installation of the SDK.
 It is used to identify the requestor application on the user device.

 fun getSDKAppID(): String?